The filmmaker

 A vintage film projector is surrounded by large film reels and old records on a shelf.
 The color scheme includes muted tones, and the setting evokes a nostalgic, retro atmosphere.
 The background features a brick wall with some decorative items, such as a small tree and various gadgets that add to the antique theme.

 David Freund is a writer, educator and Associate Professor of History at The University of Maryland, College Park.
-He is the author of several books, including the prize-winning Colored Property (Chicago, 2007) and The Modern American Metropolis (Wiley, 2015), as well as essays, book chapters, and commentaries in venues including The Washington Post, Just Money, and The Metropole.
-Prior to joining Maryland’s history department in 2007, he received a Ph.D. from the University of Michigan, taught at Rutgers University and Princeton University, and studied filmmaking at The Tisch School of the Arts, where he produced documentary shorts about work, parenting, and daily life in modern America.
+He is author of the prize-winning Colored Property (Chicago, 2007), The Modern American Metropolis (Wiley, 2015), and essays in venues including The Washington Post, Just Money, and The Metropole.
+Before joining Maryland’s faculty, he received a Ph.D. from the University of Michigan, taught at Princeton University and Rutgers University, Newark, and studied documentary filmmaking at The Tisch School of the Arts.

-For three decades he has contributed to public history and educational projects including workshops for social studies teachers (through the Gilder Lehrman Institute), documentary series (including Race: The Power of an Illusion), and multiple museum and digital exhibits.
-Organizations that have recognized his work with honors and fellowships include the Organization of American Historians, The Urban History Association, The Smithsonian Institution (National Museum of American History), The Urban Affairs Association, The U.S. Department of Education, The Wilson Center (Washington, D.C.), the Ford Foundation, and the Graham Foundation for Advanced Studies in the Fine Arts.
+For decades Freund has worked on public history and educational projects including workshops for students and teachers, museum and digital exhibits, and documentary film series (including California Newsreel's Race: The Power of an Illusion).
+Organizations that have recognized his work include The Smithsonian Institution, the Organization of American Historians, The U.S. Department of Education, the Ford Foundation, and the Graham Foundation for Advanced Studies in the Fine Arts.